avun1t/jace/README.md

 # Joe's Awesome Code Editor

-Just a normal code editor inspired by vim with basic syntax highlighting for the C language.
+Just a normal code editor inspired by vim with simplicity in mind.

 ## Installation